dzichonka/reveal.js/methodology.md

 Note:
 You work in short sprints, usually 2 weeks.
 You have 3 roles:
 Product Owner: decides what should be built
 Scrum Master: helps the team stay focused and removes blockers
 Team: self-organizes and does the work

 There are also useful tools:
 Product Backlog
 Sprint Backlog
 And at the end — an Increment: a working piece of the product

+Here’s what a Scrum cycle looks like:
+We plan the sprint
+Have daily standups
+Show results at the end
+And then reflect: what went well, what can improve?

+Simple, but powerful.

 ### Roles: